 Under international law, the legal obligation to protect human rights rests with governments.
-Although international human rights treaties do not impose direct legal obligations on business enterprises, they nevertheless constitute important standards for companies.
+International human rights treaties do not impose direct legal obligations on business enterprises, but they establish important standards for companies.
 The UN Guiding Principles on Business and Human Rights establish a normative starting point for companies’ policies and strategies with respect to human rights.
-The Guiding Principles refer to the responsibility of corporations to respect the human rights expressed in the International Bill of Human Rights1 and the core ILO conventions,2 as a minimum.
-These encompass economic, social and cultural rights, civil and political rights, and the fundamental principles and rights at work.
+The Guiding Principles refer to the responsibility of companies to respect the human rights protected by the International Bill of Human Rights and the ILO core conventions as a minimum.
+These encompass economic, social and cultural rights, civil and political rights, and fundamental principles and rights at work.
 Moreover, the Guiding Principles provide a reference point for companies in understanding what human rights are, how their own activities and business relationships may affect or otherwise be linked to them, and how to ensure that they prevent or mitigate the risk of contributing to adverse impacts on human rights.

 The responsibility to respect human rights applies to all companies.
-It is the duty of companies themselves to decide how the Guiding Principles and other relevant principles and guidelines apply to their operations.
-In practice, certain human rights will likely be more at risk of being impacted than others, depending on sector, geographical area and other circumstances.
+It is the duty of companies to decide how the Guiding Principles and other relevant principles and guidelines apply to their operations.
+In practice, certain human rights will be more at risk of being impacted than others, depending on sector, geographical area, business model and other circumstances.

 - Companies should consider putting in place a mechanism for third-party expert input into their human rights strategies and policies.
 This should not replace appropriate internal processes, roles and responsibilities.

-B. Integrate human rights into risk management
+B. Integrate salient human rights into risk management

 - Companies should publicly disclose their human rights strategies, policies and processes and report on their implementation of the UN Guiding Principles on Business and Human Rights and other relevant international standards.

-- Companies should, where relevant, have policies or guidelines for engaging constructively with policy-makers and regulators on human rights and be transparent about those policies and guidelines.
+- Companies should, where relevant, have policies or guidelines for engaging constructively with policy makers and regulators on human rights and be transparent about those policies and guidelines.

-8 For an explanation of saliency, see http://www.ungpreporting.org/key-concepts/salient-human-rights-issues/.
+For an explanation of saliency, see http://www.ungpreporting.org/key-concepts/salient-human-rights-issues/.